 The Grönroos Service Research Award of the year 2019 was appointed to two pioneers of service and relationship management, Professors Suvi Nenonen and Kaj Storbacka from the University of Auckland, New Zealand.

-2017 Professor Mary Jo Bitner and Professor Stephen Brown, Arizona State University
+The Grönroos Service Research Award of the year 2017 was a well-deserved recognition of the outstanding contributions made by Professor Mary Jo Bitner and Professor Stephen Brown, from Arizona State University.

 2016 Professor Tore Strandvik, Hanken School of Economics